MV-CUBO/PROJETO-CUBO-FINAL-BACKEND/README.md

-In order to learn about each application endpoints, please check out the api documentation in [DOCUMENTAÇÃO SWAGGER](http://localhost:8080/swagger-ui/index.html#/) da api.
+In order to learn about each application endpoints, please check out the api documentation in [SWAGGER DOCUMENTATION](http://localhost:8080/swagger-ui/index.html#/) da api.

 ## 📌 Version